-The Last Man 2.0: Chapter II
+The Last Man 2.0, Book One: Chapter II

 I LIVED far from the busy haunts of men, and the rumour of war or political change rarely made it to our mountain village.
 England had been the scene of monumental struggles during my early boyhood and in 2073, the last of its kings and dear friend of my father, abdicated his throne, allowing a republic to be instituted.
 He received the title of Earl of Windsor and along with it, Windsor Castle.
 His family still lived like royalty after being allotted significant estates.
 He died soon after renouncing the sceptre, leaving behind two children: a son and a daughter.

 The ex-queen, an Austrian princess, had long implored her husband to withstand the pressure to abdicate.
 She was arrogant and fearless.
 She cherished power, and harboured a bitter contempt for he who had given up a kingdom.
 For her children’s sake she agreed to remain, albeit without her royal status, as a member of the English republic.
 When she became a widow, she turned all her thoughts to educating her son Adrian, second Earl of Windsor, to accomplish her ambitious ends – that he may re-acquire his lost crown.
 Adrian was now fifteen years of age and addicted to his studies, where his learning and talents displayed wisdom beyond his years.
 Rumours soon began that he had already begun to clash with his mother’s political views, although this could not be confirmed as the Countess gave very few access to her son.
 Adrian was raised in solitude, and kept apart from others his age.
 Some unknown reason motivated his mother to send him from under her immediate tutelage, and we learned that he was

 about to visit Cumberland.
 A thousand tales were spreading, although none were probably true.
 The only certainty was that the noble scion of the last regal house of England was among us.